Disease Modifying Therapies Choices booklet

 What are the side effects?

 The most common side effects reported for Kesimpta include upper respiratory tract infections, urinary tract infections, injection-related reactions such as fever, headache, muscle pains, and tiredness.
 Injection-site reactions are also common, such as redness, itching and swelling.
 These reactions mostly clear up the same day.
+Other common side effects include oral herpes, and a reduction in the blood level of immunoglobulins which help to protect against infection (27).

 Lemtrada (alemtuzumab)